tutek1/NSWI131-SemestralProject/README.md

 - The folder `src` contains all source files (old and new compute shaders, measuring script, etc.)
 - The folder `img` contains source images and the resulting generated normal maps.
+- The folder `data` contains all measured data during the experiments.

 This repository is a semestral project for **Peformance Evaluation of Computer Systems** course taught at **Charles University**.